-The PROGRAM RESUME command must be issued to exit a program suspend mode and resume a PROGRAM operation.
+The PROGRAM RESUME (30h) command must be issued to exit a program suspend mode and resume a PROGRAM operation.
 The controller can use DQ7 or DQ6 data polling bits to determine the status of the PROGRAM operation.
-After a PROGRAM RESUME command is issued, subsequent PROGRAM RESUME commands are ignored.
+After a PROGRAM RE-SUME command is issued, subsequent PROGRAM RESUME commands are ignored.
 Another PROGRAM SUSPEND command can be issued after the device has resumed programming.
-This device has two different command codes for Program Resume (30h or 50h).
-Code 30h is available for legacy compatibility.
-Code 50h is recommended to use.